NickWaldock/Awesome-80s/README.md

 # Testing
 ## Manual Testing
-The following is a feature by feature explanation of the manual testing procedure detailing the expected design outcome, any bugs or code changes during development and whether the feature passes or fails the design expectation.
+The following is a feature by feature explanation of the manual testing procedure detailing the expected design outcome, any bugs or code changes during development and whether the feature passes or fails the design expectation
 <br />

 ### "Let's Go" Button
 **User and Design Expectation**
-- The button is clearly named for its purpose
+- The button is clearly named and designed for its purpose
-- This button is designed to hide the original instructions information and background and be replaced with the game area.
+- This button is designed to hide the original instructions information and background and be replaced with the game area
 <br/>

 **Testing**
  - The button acts as intended.
 On click the instructions dissapear and the game area zooms into view.
+This is achieved by JavaScript adding and removing classes with using the 'display' property
  <br/>

-**Result** *Pass - the user and design expecations are fulfilled*
+**Result:** *Pass - the user and design expecations are fulfilled*
 <br/>
 <br/>